An innovative electric go-kart that breaks records

 An electric go-kart like no other

-Entirely developed within the EEA (Electronics, Electrical Engineering, and Automation) Department of the Faculty of Science, with support from the IES, the faculty and students of the EEA master’s program were heavily involved in both the design and implementation of the program.
+Developed entirely within the EEA (Electronics, Electrical Engineering, and Automation) Department of the Faculty of Sciences, with support from the IES, the faculty and students of the EEA master’s program were deeply involved in both the design and implementation of the program.

-In fact, they built a fully electric “race car” from a discarded rental kart.
-The powertrain was designed and sized to match the track layout, featuring limited top speed but optimized dynamics to improve acceleration and braking performance.
-The installed electric power is five times greater than that of a conventional kart, as real-time and remote monitoring electronic modules were also developed to ensure driver safety, similar to what is done in Formula 1 racing.
+In fact, the team built an all-electric “race car” from a discarded rental go-kart.
+The powertrain was designed and sized to match the track layout—specifically, a system with limited top speed but optimized dynamics to improve acceleration and braking performance.
+The installed electrical power is five times greater than that of a conventional kart, as electronic modules for real-time and remote monitoring were also developed to ensure driver safety, similar to practices in Formula 1 racing.

-Mechanical engineering, embedded systems electronics, electric propulsion, electrical energy storage management, telecommunications, and signal processing: all the expertise of the EEA master’s program and IES researchers was put to use to ensure the success of this innovative kart, which has claimed nearly every victory and broken every record.
+Mechanical engineering, embedded systems electronics, electric propulsion, electrical energy storage management, telecommunications, and signal processing: all the expertise of the EEA master’s program and IES researchers was put to use to ensure the success of this innovative go-kart, which has won nearly every race and broken every record.